“People who love food really are the best people.” – Julia Child

 Port Douglas has been a popular spot for serious foodies for many years, showcasing weird and wonderful local produce at the hands of some of the country’s most talented (and hidden) chefs, but recent times have seen a breath of fresh, hipster-cool and hops-driven air with both new venues opening and classic venues raising the bar to take this sleepy little fishing village to dizzying new heights of gastronomic delight.

 In the wise words of Captain Jack Sparrow, “Not all treasure is silver and gold, mate”.
 And what a treasure this little watering spot is.
-With island-style interiors so cool they hurt curated by owner Wendy McWilliam, this boardwalk bar overlooking Dickson’s Inlet at the Port Douglas Reef Marina is tropical plantation heaven.
+With island-style interiors so cool they hurt curated by owner Wendy McWilliam, this boardwalk bar overlooking Dickson’s Inlet at the Port Douglas Crystalbrook Superyacht Marina is tropical plantation heaven.
 Get in early to nab a daybed and settle in with a signature Tea For Two (spoiler: there’s no tea in it…) and watch the sun set magnificently over the mangroves and mountains.